mobialia/jmini3d/readme.md

 ```
 <meta name="viewport" content="width=device-width">
 ```
-the canvas must be upscaled by the canvas3d.getDevicePixelRatio().
+the canvas must be upscaled by canvas3d.getDevicePixelRatio().
 The scale must be set also in the InputController, you can see how it works in the demo.

 Generate Geometries from OBJ files
 ==================================
-Export to OBJ from Blender (faces must be triangulated and normals outside) with this options:
+Export to OBJ from Blender (faces must be triangulated and normals outside) with these options:

 * Write Normals
 * Include UVs